nguyenhailong253/Scrapers/src/scrapers/news/zing/README.md

 # Rules
 - Zing organizes their news chronologically: latest on first page, oldest on the last
 - Some categories only have up to page 5 (like Politics), but most have up to page 50
+- Sometimes Zing puts popular articles on top (usually not more than 10 but sometimes could be more), which are not necessary the latest ones (could be yesterday or within this week), so I have added extra logic to check if more than 25 articles already scraped on the first page, then we have scraped all the latest one.
+- Pages have different number of articles, some might have 40, others could have 120

+- Video-type article has no author

 # Most common article type
 - text: only text